 - Other Oral Contraceptive Pills.
 Some oral contraceptive pills may be prescribed in two high doses (12 hours apart) by a health care provider.
 This type of EC must be taken within 72 hours of unprotected PIV intercourse.
 However, this form of EC is the least effective, and can cause nausea and vomiting.

 - Mirena® Hormonal Intrauterine Device (52 mg levonorgestrel).
 The Mirena IUD appears to be an effective option for EC.
-When placed in your uterus (through your vagina), this hormonal IUD may prevent pregnancy after unprotected PIV sex and future pregnancies for up to 7 years.
+When placed in your uterus (through your vagina), this hormonal IUD may prevent pregnancy after unprotected PIV sex and future pregnancies for up to 8 years.

 How effective is emergency contraception?

-It’s important to remember that emergency contraception doesn’t guarantee that pregnancy will be prevented.
+It’s important to remember that EC doesn’t guarantee that pregnancy will be prevented.
 The risk of pregnancy depends on the type of EC used, when in your menstrual cycle you had sex, and what kind of birth control you use.
 You’re more likely to get pregnant around the time when the ovary releases an egg (ovulation).
 The pregnancy rate is less than 2% after ulipristal acetate use, 2-2.5% with levonorgestrel (Plan B), and 0-2% after IUD insertion.

 Weight has been shown to affect the efficacy of medication EC.
 If you weigh over 165 pounds, levonorgestrel EC may be less effective, and if you weigh 195 points or more, ulipristal acetate may be less effective.
 You may want to consider an IUD instead of medication EC.